-In my opinion the number one reason I would choose resistance exercises is the ease of constantly challenging the muscles.
+The number one reason I would choose resistance exercises is the ease of constantly challenging the muscles.
 Using barbells, dumbbells, kettlebells, sleds, sand bags, and resistance bands etc. are the most common methods of adding resistance.
-Because of the ease at which you are able to challenge your muscle tissue with continuous increases in the amount of resistance being applied.
+Because of the ease at which you are able to challenge your muscle tissue with continuous increases in the amount of resistance being applied, make it extremely beneficial.

-There is almost an endless array of ways to progressively overload your muscles with the above mentioned equipment, but number one on the list is obviously keep picking up and putting down heavier weight.
+There is almost an endless array of ways to progressively overload your muscles as mentioned above.
+However, number one on the list is obviously keep picking up and putting down heavier weight.

 At some point when utilizing just your bodyweight for resistance you will run out of different angles to position your body for continued overload.
 This will not happen with barbells and dumbbells for example.

 Because of this you will be able to push the muscle into strength gains it which it would otherwise not have achieved with bodyweight alone.

-Improving your strength and stability on the ice can definitely be accomplished with bodyweight exercise with minimal to no use of equipment.
-It can be performed almost anywhere and there is to some degree room to progressively overload the muscles by changing the angles that certain exercises are performed as well as the speed of the repetitions.
+Improving your strength and stability on the ice can definitely be accomplished with bodyweight exercise.
+This is with minimal to no use of equipment.
+It can be performed almost anywhere.
+There is also to some degree room to progressively overload the muscles by changing the angles that certain exercises are performed as well as the speed of the repetitions.
 The holding of certain positions as isometric contractions can also be very beneficial.
 If you do not have access to equipment or a gym then body weight exercises would definitely be where you want to start.

 However if you have learned proper movement patterns, body awareness, and are able to control your own bodyweight and have progressed maximally, I believe you are ready for the next step.
 This would be progressing to resistance training equipment such as barbells, dumbbells, and kettle bells for example to take over where bodyweight exercise left off.

 If you’re looking to improve your strength and have maxed out with bodyweight exercise it’s time to hit the iron for maximal results.